 This brings us to arguably the most important part of any slasher movie and I’m not referring to cinematography or the sets (although Hooper’s worked on some kick-ass sets); that’s right, I’m talking about the kills and while Toolbox Murders features some descent, throwback gore, there’s nothing here that isn’t eclipsed by other, low budget fare that emerged during the same decade like Adam Green’s Hatchet.
 Will that being said, a scene where Coffin Baby uses a nail gun (incorrectly, I might add) to pin a woman to the ceiling in order to keep her (still living) body hidden from curious police is appropriately nasty, but thankfully Hooper manages to avoid the usual, overused, torture tropes and even pokes a bit of fun at that much maligned sub-genre when the recipient of a bolt cutter to the spine finally screams “Just kill me!” after a protracted amount of screaming and thrashing.
 Also, as if to counteract the usual, shallow nature of slasher movies, the fact that the Luxman Arms is a relic of old Hollywood gives the film a bit more meat and maturity than your usual slice and dice as it sticks a cheeky blunt knife into the ribs of a town that burns through innocents at a rate Coffin Baby could only dream of.

 So… is comeback too strong a word, then?
 Well, I guess it isn’t – but I wouldn’t go as far to call it a return to form.
-I mean, Toolbox Murders is certainly a severed head and shoulders above his recent output, but then Hooper directing an infomercial would probably have more chance of being as memorable as something like Night Terrors or Spontaneous Combustion and instead of a career resurgence, the misadventures of Coffin Baby merely feels like a grand master having a bit of fun while he stretches his legs while he re-sharpens some old tools for old time’s sake.
+I mean, Toolbox Murders is certainly a severed head and shoulders above his recent output, but then Hooper directing an infomercial would probably have more chance of being as memorable as something like Night Terrors or Spontaneous Combustion and instead of a career resurgence, the misadventures of Coffin Baby merely feels like a grand master having a bit of fun while he stretches his legs and re-sharpens some tools for old time’s sake.